-- (a) Any distribution utility and any electricity supplier operating within the state of New Hampshire shall, upon request, provide net energy metering to customer-generators pursuant to Puc 900 and RSA 362-A:9. - (b) A distribution utility shall comply with Puc 900 in a non-discriminatory manner and shall not unreasonably withhold its permission to interconnect a customer-generator's generating facility. - (c) Any electricity supplier operating within New Hampshire that is not the default service provider shall offer net metering pursuant to Puc 900 but may provide for rates and terms as provided in RSA 362-A:9, III and Puc 903.02(i).
+(a) Any distribution utility and any electricity supplier operating within the state of New Hampshire shall, upon request, provide net energy metering to customer-generators pursuant to Puc 900 and RSA 362-A:9.

+(b) A distribution utility shall comply with Puc 900 in a non-discriminatory manner and shall not unreasonably withhold its permission to interconnect a customer-generator's generating facility.

+(c) Any electricity supplier operating within New Hampshire that is not the default service provider shall offer net metering pursuant to Puc 900 but may provide for rates and terms as provided in RSA 362-A:9, II and Puc 903.02(e).

-- (d) Any customer-generator who engages in net energy metering in New Hampshire shall comply with Puc 900. - (e) A customer-generator shall comply with: - (1) Applicable commission-approved rules, tariffs and terms and conditions of the distribution utility not in conflict with Puc 900; and - (2) Any local, state or federal law, statute or regulation which applies to the design, siting, construction, installation, operation, or any other aspect of the customer-generator's generating and interconnection facility-; and - (3) Interconnection requirements of the distribution utility as set forth in each utility's tariff on file with the commission. - (f) Interconnection with the distribution utility under Puc 900 shall not authorize a customer-generator to utilize the distribution utility's electric distribution system for the transmission or distribution of electric power. - (g) The distribution utility shall have the right to review the design of a customer-generator's generating and interconnection facility and to inspect such facility prior to the commencement of operation. - (h) The distribution utility may require a customer-generator to make modifications to its facility as necessary to comply with the requirements of Puc 900. - (i) The distribution utility's review and authorization for operation shall not be construed as confirming or endorsing the customer-generator's design or as warranting the generating or interconnection facility's safety, durability or reliability.- - (j) The distribution utility shall not, by reason of such review or lack of review, be responsible for the strength, adequacy, or capacity of such facility's equipment. - (k) A customer-generator's generating and interconnection facilities shall be reasonably accessible to the distribution utility's personnel as necessary for the distribution utility to perform its duties and exercise its rights under its tariffs and terms and conditions filed with and approved by the commission, and Puc 900. - (1) Any information pertaining to a generating or interconnection facility provided to a distribution utility by a customer-generator shall be treated by the distribution utility in a confidential manner. - (m) A customer-generator shall operate and maintain its generating and interconnection facility in a manner that is as safe, dependable and efficient as practicable. - (n) Customer-generators shall be responsible for all costs associated with the physical interconnection with the distribution system, as provided under RSA 362-A:9, XIII, including improvements or upgrades necessary to support the interconnection where such costs are detailed in the interconnection requirements of the distribution utility as set forth in the applicable tariff on file with the commission.
+(d) Any customer-generator who engages in net energy metering in New Hampshire shall comply with Puc 900.

+(e) A customer-generator shall comply with:

+(1) Applicable commission-approved rules, tariffs and terms and conditions of the distribution utility not in conflict with Puc 900;

+(2) Any local, state or federal law, statute or regulation which applies to the design, siting, construction, installation, operation, or any other aspect of the customer-generator's generating and interconnection facility; and

+(3) Interconnection requirements of the distribution utility as set forth in each utility's tariff on file with the commission.

+(f) Interconnection with the distribution utility under Puc 900 shall not authorize a customer-generator to utilize the distribution utility's electric distribution system for the transmission or distribution of electric power.

+(g) The distribution utility shall have the right to review the design of a customer-generator's generating and interconnection facility and to inspect such facility prior to the commencement of operation.

+(h) The distribution utility may require a customer-generator to make modifications to its facility as necessary to comply with the requirements of Puc 900.

+(i) The distribution utility's review and authorization for operation shall not be construed as confirming or endorsing the customer-generator's design or as warranting the generating or interconnection facility's safety, durability or reliability.

+(j) The distribution utility shall not, by reason of such review or lack of review, be responsible for the strength, adequacy, or capacity of such facility's equipment.

+(k) A customer-generator's generating and interconnection facilities shall be reasonably accessible to the distribution utility's personnel as necessary for the distribution utility to perform its duties and exercise its rights under its tariffs and terms and conditions filed with and approved by the commission, and Puc 900.

+(1) Any information pertaining to a generating or interconnection facility provided to a distribution utility by a customer-generator shall be treated by the distribution utility in a confidential manner.

+(m) A customer-generator shall operate and maintain its generating and interconnection facility in a manner that is as safe, dependable and efficient as practicable.

+(n) Customer-generators shall be responsible for all costs associated with the interconnection to the distribution system, as provided under RSA 362-A:9, XIII.